phlippieb/phlippieb.github.io/src/content/blog/magic-version-bumps-for-github-prs.md

 The next question is how to ensure that the team remembers to use the labels.
 After all, this is an opportunity to take a check that was purely convention (reviewers should look through the changes and make sure the author didn't forget the bump) and make it automatic.

 This was actually quite easy.
-Github user `mheap` has created a very useful action called ["Require Labels"](https://github.com/marketplace/actions/require-labels), which does most of the work.
+GitHub user `mheap` has created a very useful action called ["Require Labels"](https://github.com/marketplace/actions/require-labels), which does most of the work.
 I just had to create a check in our repository that specifically check for one of the labels I defined before.
 The [full action](https://github.com/phlippieb-discovery/test-podbump-on-merge/blob/main/.github/workflows/has-version-bump-label.yml) on my side looks like this:

 ```yml
 name: Has version-bump label